 - If any goods or services were provided by the organization in exchange for the contribution, include a description and good faith estimate of the value of those goods or services.
 (Example: A fundraising dinner event where some of the funds received from the donor pays for the actual dinner, while the rest is a donation.)

 - If the goods or services that were provided to the donor were insubstantial token amounts, note that, too.
-(Example: When a small gift is given to the donor with the nonprofit organization’s name or logo on it like a bumper sticker, coffee mug.
+(Example: very small gifts with the organization’s name or logo – like number sticker, coffee mug.
 See below.)
 Or, provide a statement that goods or services (if any) that the nonprofit provided in return for the contribution consisted entirely of intangible religious benefits, if that was the case .

 “Thank you for your contribution of (insert amount of cash donation) on Date.
 No goods or services were provided in exchange for this contribution.
 Name of NP is an exempt organization as described in Section 501(c)(3) of the Internal Revenue Code; EIN ##.”

 You can make this a fun, too!
-I also like seeing something tied to the nonprofit organization in the required language:
+We like seeing a message tied to the nonprofit’s work.
+For example: